jveitchmichaelis/deeplabel/README.md

 #### Export format

-Some common export formats are provided in-software.
+Currently KITTI formatting is provided in-software.
+I hope to add others e.g. VOC or yolo in the future.

 Since the labelling metadata is in the sqlite database, it should be fairly easy to write a Python script (or whatever) to convert the output to your preferred system.